-FPSA's grants and bursaries meet the needs of a growing and diverse workforce that delivers acute mental and preventative health services to adolescents.
+FPSA's funding meet the needs of a growing and diverse workforce that delivers acute mental and preventative health services to adolescents.
 This financial help reflects our policy to encourage the professional development of services for adolescents through the funding of approved courses, relevant research and conferences.
 Each applicant must be employed to do mental health work.
 Full-time students are not eligible to apply.
 Grants for career change related courses are not eligible for funding.

 FPSA supports voluntary, statutory and independent sectors.
 We embrace a multi-disciplinary approach and way of working, so we are committed to funding a wide range of individuals and teams including experienced and academic practitioners and support staff.
 We will consider applications ranging from innovative and new ways of working through to developing established agencies and procedures.

 We want to develop our appreciation and understanding of the needs of frontline service delivery staff and to better assess and meet their needs with practical, accessible and appropriate opportunities.
 This includes supporting skills development and progression planning in services, and staff team development sessions for Tier 3 and 4 services (public, private and third sector organisations).

-Deadline 2 30th April, Trustee meeting 6th May, response within 5 working days of meeting
+Deadline 1: 30th April 2024, Trustees meeting 13th May, response within 5 working days

-Deadline 4 31st December, Trustee meeting 6th January 2021, response within 5 working days of meeting
+Deadline 3: 31st December 2023, Trustees meeting TBC January 2025, response within 5 working days

 Applications must show how they explore creative and flexible ways to improve mental health services for adolescents and what the direct benefit to young people (aged 11-18) will be.
 All applicants must deliver a post-grant report.
 Our goal is to improve adolescent mental health and we do this through grants and awards to support professional development.

 FPSA will consider funding for:

-- Other courses
+• Other skill-based courses

-- Time limited provision of Clinical Supervision where it is necessary to establish a new clinical intervention (maximum 1 year)
+• Time-limited provision of Clinical Supervision where it is necessary to establish a new clinical intervention (maximum 1 year)

 FPSA does not accept applications for the following:

-- Courses that have already been paid for or have already started
+• Courses that have already started

-- Masters that are not clinically related
+• Masters that are not directly clinically related to your work

-- Professional state registrable qualification courses e.g. Art Psychotherapy, Registered Social Work, Clinical Psychology Qualification
+• Professional state registrable qualification courses e.g. Art Psychotherapy, Registered Social Work, Clinical Psychology Qualification

-- Courses primarily aimed at working with younger children
+• Courses primarily aimed at working with younger children

-- Courses primarily aimed at facilitating a career change
+• Courses primarily aimed at facilitating a career change

-- Supervision courses
+• Supervision courses

-- Supervisory skills
+• Supervisory skills

-- Academic institution fees, professional body fees, exam fees
+• Academic institution fees, professional body fees, exam fees

-- Books, publications
+• Books, publications

-Reasons your application maybe rejected: not adhering to the guidance notes, incomplete application including unsuitable references, absence of a clear breakdown of costs, lack of a personal statement, please note that personal statements must give information on service focus.
+Reasons your application maybe rejected: not adhering to the guidance notes, incomplete application including unsuitable references, absence of a clear breakdown of costs, lack of a personal statement.
+Please note that personal statements must give information on service focus.

 Every application will be considered by the committee on its on merit.
 The amount awarded may vary on the number of applications pending and on resources available however, the maximum per year per person is £3,000.00.
 Applications which are submitted after their start date will not be considered whether paid in full or part, please check the deadlines above before you apply.

-To apply, please click here
+To apply, please click here.